 This file defines the top-level output directory structure and a handful of other variables used for running HWRF.
-Community users need to copy or link the appropriate example file to system.conf depending on the machine to be used.
-The following variables are user-dependent and originate from this file, but should be set in hwrf\v3.9a\release.conf.
+Community users need to copy or link the appropriate example file to system.conf depending on the machine being used.
+The following variables are user-dependent and originate from this file, but should be set in hwrf\v4.0a\release.conf.